 What we don’t: No dry treatment.

-As much as we might wax poetic here about rope diameter, sheath feel, and core technology, choosing the right rope doesn’t always need to be complicated.
+As much as we might wax poetic here about rope diameter, sheath feel, and core technology, choosing the right rope doesn’t always need to be so complicated.
 For beginners and casual climbers, it’s really quite simple: You want a reliable rope you can count on to catch you, time after time.
-And when you’re already breaking the bank to buy shoes, a helmet, quickdraws, the more affordable the rope, the better.
+And when you’re already breaking the bank to buy shoes, a helmet, and quickdraws, the more affordable the rope, the better.
 Enter the Mammut Crag We Care Classic.
-For just $190—significantly less than any other rope on the list—you get a decently lightweight 9.5-millimeter rope that’s ideal for everyday cragging, from one of the industry’s most trusted rope manufacturers.
+For just $165 (60m)—significantly less than any other rope on the list—you get a decently lightweight 9.5-millimeter rope that’s ideal for everyday cragging, from one of the industry’s most trusted rope manufacturers.
 Put simply, this rope is a no-brainer for new climbers.

 In addition to the price, one of our favorite things about the Crag We Care Classic is that it’s made with leftover yarn from the cutting room floor, so not only are you saving money, you’re also supporting resourcefulness and conservation.
 And it doesn’t hurt that we’ve actually found Mammut ropes to last a fair bit longer than some of the more expensive competitors.
 Keep in mind that, like most budget designs, the Crag We Care Classic does not have a dry treatment, which means that sand and dirt will be quicker to penetrate the sheath and wear out the rope.
-But for those dipping their toes into climbing or who only get out a few times a year, the Mammut is a great option for both top roping and lead climbing.
+But for those dipping their toes into climbing or who only get out a few times a year, this Mammut is a great option for both top roping and lead climbing.

 See the Mammut Crag We Care Classic 9.5